Skip to main content

 • “This game looks amazing and runs great, almost 10 hours and not a single crash.”

-• “Forgot to add, the game runs great with an SSD; without one, you might run into big area/feature loading problems.
-I played with and without one and haven't run into any game-breaking bugs or crashes so far.”
+• “Forgot to add, the game runs great with an SSD; without one, you might run into big area/feature loading problems, but I haven't encountered any game-breaking bugs or crashes so far.”

 • music